ramimounla/PowerTerraform/README.md

 # Instructions
 1. Clone the repository on your machine.
-2. Update the terraform.tfvars files of the resource you would like to deploy.
+2. Update the terraform.tfvars files of the resource you would like to deploy with your prefered values.
-3. Using the command line enter the desired folder and run the following commands
+3. Using the command line enter the desired folder and run the following commands - the plan command display what will change without making any changes so it could be optional.
+Given that the files are following the naming conventions, there is no need to specify the file names (e.g. terraform.tfvars).
 ```
 az login
 terraform init